Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Reference/Settings/Environmental-Variables-Reference.md

 It is more secure to run without a UI as it reduces surface area for attack, but this will dramatically reduce the user experience and this project's mission is to improve user experience.
 - Example:
 `true`

 ---

-## `SOP_KeyVault_Name`

-- Mandatory: `false`

-- Expected string format: `String`
-- Description:
-The unique name of the Azure Key Vault that contains the app registration secret that you want the app to authenticate with.
-If you configure the `SOP_Client_Secret` and the `SOP_KeyVault_Name` at the same time, the application will throw an error as this it is a security risk to have a plain text secret stored in the app configs when a perfectly good Azure Key Vault is available.
-Environmental variables are not meant for storing secret materials, Key Vaults are meant for storing secret materials.
-This configuration is not necessary if using Managed Identity to authenticate.
-Managed Identity is the best way to authenticate as there is no secret material for a malicious entity to steal.
-- Example:
-`org-key-vault-hsm`

----

-## `SOP_KeyVault_Secret`

-- Mandatory: `false`

-- Expected string format: `String`
-- Description:
-The name of the secret in the Azure Key Vault that you specified in the `SOP_KeyVault_Name` option.
-This option is only evaluated if the `SOP_KeyVault_Name` is configured.
-- Example:
-`app-reg-secret`

----

-## `SOP_Managed_ID_GUID`

-- Mandatory: `false`
-- Expected string format: `GUID`, no braces
-- Description:
-This is the Client ID, not the Object ID.
-This variable is only necessary if you would like to use a user assigned managed identity.
-This variable is not necessary for system assigned managed identities.
-If it is not specified, the application will attempt to retrieve a system managed identity authentication token.
-If this variable is specified, the system will attempt to retrieve a access token using a user assigned managed identity.
-- Example:
-`123e4567-e89b-12d3-a456-426614174000`

----